-Camp PAL’s CIT program is a flexible, hands-on program designed to give your high schooler (entering 10th or 11th grade) early leadership experience that will make them competitive for future employment opportunities!
+Camp PAL’s CIT program is a selective, flexible, hands-on program designed to give your high schooler (entering 10th or 11th grade) early leadership experience that will make them competitive for future employment opportunities!
 Campers who have attended PAL for at least 2 years and are entering 10th grade* are invited to apply for our 2 year CIT program.
 The first summer includes hands on training and classroom sessions while the 2nd summer is designed as an apprentice-based experience.

-Before submitting an application, please review the CIT information below.
+Before submitting an application, please carefully review the CIT information below.

 (you will be taken to a google form)

 Our CIT program is designed for past PAL campers who want to have a fun summer taking on new challenges, opportunities, and life skill learning, all while training alongside our Camp PAL staff.

 Through this program, CITs will participate in targeted daily training using evidence-based and leadership techniques which will provide them with knowledge and confidence to be both a leader and a team member in a fun supervised setting.
 CITs will have the responsibilities of organizing and running theme days, assisting in leading camp activities, and participating in other key activities that aid in the development of important life skills like communication, problem solving, and cooperation.

 Desired CIT qualities

 - Interest in interacting with kids

 - Positive and cooperative attitude

 - Ability to work in a team setting